 The same year Kojamo completed its strategic transformation into a housing investment company.
 As a result of the transformation, Kojamo’s Annual General Meeting of 2017 decided to change the Group’s name from VVO Group plc to Kojamo plc.
 Kojamo was listed in the Nasdaq Helsinki stock exchange on 15 June 2018.

 We have increased the number of rental apartments systematically over decades.
-In 2019, we will continue to grow our property portfolio at the pace of approximately 1,000 apartments per year, with the target of 38,000 rental apartments by 2021.
+In 2019, we will continue to grow our property portfolio at the pace of approximately 1,000 apartments per year.

 Kojamo is Finland’s largest private housing investment company in terms of the fair value of the investment property.
 Our investments in rental housing stock during the past five years were approximately EUR 2 billion.
 Kojamo focuses on seven growth centres in Finland: the Helsinki metropolitan area, Tampere, Turku, Kuopio and Lahti regions and the cities of Oulu and Jyväskylä.